-In this post, celebrity cook and TV host Justin Schofield shares her easy French-style apple tart tatin recipe cooked using her favourite Tefal Ingenio pan.
+In this post, celebrity cook and TV host Justine Schofield shares her easy French-style apple tart tatin recipe cooked using her favourite Tefal Ingenio pan.
 A sweet dish to enjoy with family and friends, this heavenly apple dessert recipe will be an absolute favourite at home.

 Since her MasterChef success, Justine has become one of Australia’s most familiar faces in the culinary industry.
-From TV to online to books, she’s known for developing family friendly and easy-to-cook delicious dishes.
+From TV to online to books, she’s known for developing family-friendly and easy-to-cook delicious dishes.
 She believes that with her simple yet elegant style of cooking, she can inspire time-poor home cooks to go back in the kitchen and create quick meals without making compromises on flavour and freshness.

 With the Tefal Ingenio cookware, Justine whips up this apple dessert recipe.
-The unique clip-on handle of the Ingenio pans make it even easier for this dish to cook on the stovetop, finish in the oven, and serve straight on the table.
+The unique clip-on handle of the Ingenio pans makes it even easier for this dish to cook on the stovetop, finish in the oven, and serve straight on the table.

 - 1 sheet all-butter puff pastry, cut into 24cm discs

 - 3 Granny Smith apples, peeled and cored, cut into wedges